-Civil engineering technology alum Nicole Perry works as a civil engineer supervisor for PennDOT.
-Check out her Q&A and video interview.
+Civil engineering technology alumna Nicole Perry works as a civil engineer supervisor for PennDOT.
+Check out Nicole's Q&A and video interview.

 Civil engineers plan, design, inspect and rehabilitate the infrastructure upon which our survival depends, as well as protect the public from natural hazards.
 You can work in the field collecting environmental data, laying out and managing construction, studying traffic flow and inspecting deteriorated facilities.

 If you prefer the laboratory, you can evaluate material properties and clean drinking water, and treat human and industrial waste.
 Or you can work in the office with advanced computer software to plan and design malls, industrial parks, buildings, bridges, flood control and transportation facilities.
 With our leading-edge software, laboratory equipment and course content, you'll be well prepared for any of these careers.